Scrutiny Rock-on¶

 No Devices detected!

 Why?
-Because the container is using cron to refresh all data, and by default it’s scheduled at midnight.
+Because the container is using a cron schedule to refresh all data periodically.
+In the above example it would not be collecting statistics before midnight for the first time.
 You can wait for the next scheduled refresh, or you can do it manually.

 Manual refresh¶

-In order to refresh the dashboad manually, you must connect to your Rockstor server via SSH and type the following command:
+In order to refresh the dashboad manually, you must connect to your Rockstor server via SSH (or use the server terminal directly if the server is connected to a monitor and keyboard) and type the following command:

 docker exec -it scrutiny sh -c "scrutiny-collector-metrics run"